-Nguyen, V, Vigneswaran, S, Ngo, H, Pokhrel, D & Viraraghavan, T 2006, 'Specific treatment technologies for removing arsenic from water', Engineering In Life Sciences, vol. 6, no. 1, pp. 86-90.View/Download from: UTS OPUS or Publisher's site
+Nguyen, V, Vigneswaran, S, Ngo, H, Pokhrel, D & Viraraghavan, T 2006, 'Specific treatment technologies for removing arsenic from water', Engineering In Life Sciences, vol. 6, no. 1, pp. 86-90.View/Download from: Publisher's site

 Arsenic (As) is a highly toxic metalloid found in ground and surface water.
 Arsenic contamination in drinking water leads to harmful effects on human health.
 To eliminate arsenic from drinking water, several technologies such as coagulation, adsorption,

-Vigneswaran, S, Nguyen, TV, Kandasamy, J, Ben Aim, R & Visvanathan, C 2012, 'Membrane processes for drinking water treatment' in Membrane Technology and Environmental Applications, ASCE Publications, pp. 140-168.View/Download from: UTS OPUS or Publisher's site
+Vigneswaran, S, Nguyen, TV, Kandasamy, J, Ben Aim, R & Visvanathan, C 2012, 'Membrane processes for drinking water treatment' in Membrane Technology and Environmental Applications, ASCE Publications, pp. 140-168.View/Download from: Publisher's site

 This volume provides in-depth technical information on the fundamentals, applications, and recent advances of membrane technology, including state-of-the-art reviews of current research, critical analysis of new processes and materials, and ...